Marthaquinram/team-agreement/README.md

 #### In which professional competencies do you each want to develop greater strength?
 - Derek: I would like to further develop process within the Craft Competency.
 I feel like this project is a great opportunity to focus on just that with my team.
 I naturally see the end result and know where I want to/need to go.
 If I’m at A, I can see J and M and S along the way to Z, but figuring out how to get there in-between is where my brain sometimes struggles.
 I’m going to focus on completing small, measured steps with my team as development.
 - Martha: I want to develop greater strength in confidence and speaking, I want to confidently read code out loud and be able to understand the code I’m reading or writing.
-Work on innovation as well to be able to bring ideas to the table.
+Work on innovation as well to be able to bring ideas to the table and confidently discuss them with the team.

 - John:
     - Technical - Will need to learn how to form ideas into solid engineering principles.